Squeeze Play!: Production

 The idea of Squeeze Play! came from a suggestion that Kaufman and Herz should make a movie about a women's softball team and their amorous adventures.
-Kaufman added the comedy element, and along with his brother Charles and screenwriter Haim Pekelis, a 75-page screenplay was finally worked out; the Kaufmans provided the ideas for sight gags and jokes, and Pekelis worked out the plot.
+Kaufman added the comedy element, and, along with his brother Charles and screenwriter Haim Pekelis, he worked out a 75-page screenplay; the Kaufmans provided ideas for sight gags and jokes, and Pekelis developed the plot.

+Partly filmed in Leonia, New Jersey, including scenes at Leonia High School and Sylvan Park.

 Reception

 Once Squeeze Play! was completed, the reactions were almost unanimously negative.
 Major studios refused to distribute it, and two of the film's executive producers demanded to have their names taken off of it.

 Squeeze Play! finally made its theatrical debut as a double feature with The In-Laws in Norfolk, Virginia to tremendous success.
 The film built up a steady following in Virginia before being widely distributed nationwide.
 The film was constantly in Variety’s top 50 list.

-Janet Maslin of The New York Times called it "a zesty movie of its kind, though its kind is bound to seem stupid to some and objectionable to others ... the actors are fresh and likable, and at least they don't stand still long enough to wear out their welcome."
+Janet Maslin of NYT called it "a zesty movie of its kind, though its kind is bound to seem stupid to some and objectionable to others ... the actors are fresh and likable, and at least they don't stand still long enough to wear out their welcome."
 Variety wrote that the film "does to softball what 'Animal House' and 'Meatballs' did to college and summer camp.
 But if they rated tastelessness, this battle of the sexes on the diamond would handily outscore the other bawdy pics hands down."
-Gene Siskel of the Chicago Tribune gave the film zero stars out of four and called it "not much more professional than a home movie."
+Gene Siskel of the Chicago Tribune gave the film 0/4 stars and called it "not much more professional than a home movie."
 He revealed that he walked out on the film, "which is something I rarely do more than once or twice a year.
 But when one of the male characters reached into his nose and pulled out some snot and placed it in the beard of a bully, I had enough."